-When I was a newbie in laser engraving, there is much I was not doing the right way.
+There is much I was not doing right when I was a newbie in laser engraving.
 And I believe there are engravers out there who are like the way I was.
 One of the things I didn’t know was how to save time laser-cutting multiple objects.
-Before I learned the trick, I am going to share with you; I used to spend a lot of time.
-And in engraving time matters a lot.
+I used to spend a lot of time before learning the trick I am going to share.
+And in engraving, time matters a lot.

 How was I doing it?

 Let me demonstrate it with an example.
-For instance, when I was cutting several rectangular shapes from wood sheets to make key chains, I used to draw them separately in CorelDraw as in Image 1 below.
-After drawing them, then I would send the job to the laser machine to cut the shapes.
+For instance, when I was cutting several rectangular shapes from wood sheets to make key chains, I used to draw them separately in CorelDraw, as shown in Image 1 below.
+After designing them, I would send the job to the laser machine to cut the shapes.

-Cutting shapes separately as you see in the image above wastes a lot of time.
-Surely, if you do it that way, you spend more time on any given job.
+Cutting shapes one by one, as shown in the image above, wastes a lot of time.
+If you do it that way, you spend more time on any job.
 Secondly, you increase the cost of doing the job because you use more electricity.
-Thirdly, because you use more time and more electricity, you are forced to charge more to your customers to cover the cost of doing the job.
+Thirdly, because you use more time and electricity, you are forced to charge more to your customers to cover the cost of doing the job.

-To save time when you’re laser-cutting multiple objects, you put the objects together at the time of preparing your job as in Image 2 below.
+To save time laser-cutting multiple objects, you put them together when preparing for your job, as in Image 2 below.